Summary

 Infection Control

-Effective infection control practices are crucial.
+Effective infection control practices are essential.
 These courses cover hygiene protocols, the use of PPE (Personal Protective Equipment), and the importance of sterilisation.

 Medication Administration